BlueBrain/NeuroM/doc/source/quickstart.rst

 =============================

-The :mod:`neurom` module has various helper functions and command line applications to simplify loading neuron morphologies from files into ``neurom`` data structures and obtaining morphometrics, either from single or multiple neurons.
+The :mod:`neurom` module has various helper functions and command line applications to simplify loading morphologies from files into ``neurom`` data structures and obtaining morphometrics, either from single or multiple morphologies.
 The functionality described here is limited, but it is hoped that it will suffice for most analyses.